stac-extensions/stereo-imagery/README.md

 The overlap of the captures should be significantly high (usually 75 % or more) and the time difference between the captures should be minimal (usually a couple of minutes or less).

-- Examples:
+- Example:
-  - [Multiple Item example](examples/multi/collection.json): A Collection where each stereo capture is an item (recommended).
-  - [Single Item example](examples/single/item.json): An Item where each stereo capture is an asset.
+  - [Collection](examples/collection.json): A Collection pointing to a pair of stereo imagery as Items.
+  - [Item 1](examples/item1.json): The first Item of the pair.
+  - [Item 2](examples/item2.json): The second Item of the pair.
 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)

 ## Fields

-The extension allows to provide the captures either as multiple Items (Multi Mode, recommended) or in a single Item as assets (Single Mode).
+The extension allows to provide the captures as multiple Items.

 The field in the table below can be used in these parts of STAC documents:
 - [x] Catalogs